nruhm/diarscription/docs/reference/audio/sample-c/gold-reference.md

 88
 00:05:05,452 --> 00:05:07,128
-[SPEAKER_03]: So it's now something we'll have to do here?
+[SPEAKER_03]: So it's not something we'll have to do here?

 89
 00:05:07,734 --> 00:05:08,158